00xmora/autorecon/README.md

 # AutoRecon

-AutoRecon is a powerful automated reconnaissance tool designed to simplify the process of subdomain enumeration, URL discovery, and website inspection.
-It integrates multiple tools like `amass`, `subfinder`, `sublist3r`, `httpx`, `ffuf`, `waybackurls`, `katana`, `waymore`, `crawley`, and `aquatone` to provide a comprehensive reconnaissance workflow.
+AutoRecon is a powerful automated reconnaissance tool designed to simplify the process of subdomain enumeration and URL discovery.
+It integrates multiple tools like `amass`, `subfinder`, `sublist3r`, `httpx`, `ffuf`, `waybackurls`, `katana`, `waymore`, `uro`, and `waybackrobots` to provide a comprehensive workflow, including JavaScript endpoint extraction.

 ## Features